 Grattan Street Press is a trade publisher based in Melbourne.
-A start-up press, we aim to publish a range of work, including contemporary literature, trade non-fiction, and children’s books, and to re-publish culturally valuable works that are out of print.
+A start-up press, we aim to publish a range of work, including contemporary literature, trade non-fiction, and to re-publish culturally valuable works that are out of print.
 The press is an initiative of the Publishing and Communications program in the School of Culture and Communication at the University of Melbourne, and is staffed by graduate students, who receive hands-on experience of every aspect of the publication process.

 The press is a not-for-profit organisation that seeks to build long-term relationships within the Australian literary and publishing community.
 We also partner with community organisations in Melbourne and beyond to co-publish books that contribute to public knowledge and discussion.